Protecting My Business Against Wire Transfer Fraud

-There are a few ways BEC can happen:
+There are a few ways BEC can happen.
+A fraudster can:

-- A customer is contacted by phone, fax or email by a fraudster who then changes the payment location on the invoice
+- Contact a business by phone, fax, or email to change the payment location on an invoice

-- The fraudster hacks a business executive’s email account and then contacts employees requesting wire transfers
+- Hack a business executive’s email account and then use that email to contact employees and request wire transfers

-- The fraudster hacks the employee’s email and contact list when a company requests invoice payments from multiple vendors
+- Hack an employee’s email account and contact list, and then use that email to request invoice payments from multiple vendors